mehulagg/gitlab/doc/administration/postgresql/replication_and_failover.md

 Note that stopping or restarting Patroni service on the leader node will trigger the automatic failover.
-If you want to signal Patroni to reload its configuration or restart PostgreSQL process without triggering the failover, you must use `reload` or `restart` sub-commands of `gitlab-ctl patroni` instead.
+If you want to signal Patroni to reload its configuration or restart PostgreSQL process without triggering the failover, you must use the `reload` or `restart` sub-commands of `gitlab-ctl patroni` instead.
 These two sub-commands are wrappers of the same `patronictl` commands.

 ### Manual failover procedure for Patroni